ravendb/docs/Documentation/3.0/Raven.Documentation.Pages/indexes/creating-and-deploying.markdown

 {CODE indexes_4@Indexes/Creating.cs /}

+Underneath, the `IndexCreation` will attempt to create all indexes in a single request.
+If it fails, then it will repeat the execution by calling
-Underneath, the `IndexCreation` will call `Execute` methods for each of found indexes (and transformers).
+ `Execute` method one-by-one for each of found indexes in separate requests.

 {WARNING `IndexCreation.CreateIndexes` will also deploy all classes that inherit from `AbstractTransformerCreationTask` (more about it [here](../transformers/creating-and-deploying)). /}